charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceControl.md

 The rest are not being used.

-The next step is see the status of one of our five programs.
+The next step is to see the status of one of our five programs.
 All we want to know is whether or not a particular program is currently active, whether or not it is currently running as a systemd service.
 Here is what happens when I pick one of the five programs from the menu (one of option b-f) so I can check the status of a service.
 In this case I find that the program I selected from the menu is not running as a systemd service:

 ```
 ===============================